staticwebdev/nextjs-starter/README.md

 ```
 ### Build scripts

-The npm `build` script is updated to not only build the application, but also generate all the static files to the _out_ folder.
+The npm `build` script runs commands to not only build the application, but also generate all the static files to the _out_ folder.

 ```json
 "scripts": {